-This re-proposal of the initiative in Fiscal Year 2024 modifies the rent reform model further by adjusting household age designation and utility reimbursement payments.
+This re-proposal of the initiative in Fiscal Year 2024 modifies the rent reform model further by adjusting household age designation, utility reimbursement payments, and medical allowances.
 All other facets of the initiative remain constant.

 Elderly/Disabled Rent Reform Model